Do I need a visa?

 - Short-term study visa – This is for students who hold a temporary place at a registered UK institution.
 It typically includes those who are studying abroad for a single term

 No matter what your reason is for deciding to visit the UK for a short period, our Manchester immigration solicitors can assist.
-We can advise on the most appropriate UK visa route for you and subsequently offer practical assistance with every aspect of your visa application, or visa extension.
+We can advise on the most appropriate UK visa route for you and subsequently offer practical assistance with every aspect of your visa application, or visa extension, submitting this on your behalf.

 There are a number of different post-visa routes for those who have migrated to the UK.
 These vary depending on the type of visa you already have.